Ochalhi/ddg/README.md

 To run this project you need docker installed

-Running 'docker compose up' will start all services
+Running 'docker compose up' from the root directory will start all services

 Exposed services by default:
 Frontend on localhost:8080